 - Staffing Your Data Services Department

 - The Customer Voice in Data Services

-Chapter 4: Tactics in Technology
+Chapter 4: Tactics and Technology

 Data is the heartbeat of improvement science, and technology is integral to collecting, communicating and working with data.
 This section explores the tactical and technical issues of the data driven culture.